Last updated on September 15th, 2023 at 02:32 pm

 As with any living creature, all cats are not created equal.
 They have different personalities, attitudes, skills, and more.

-The best way to introduce your cat to the newest member of your family is slowly and carefully.
+The best way to introduce your cat to the newest member of your family is to do so slowly and carefully.

 Let your kitty sniff the new baby; he or she may want to cuddle right then and there, or they may walk away and want nothing to do with the baby.